premAI-io/benchmarks/bench_deepspeed/README.md

 ## 👀 Some points to note:

-1. Running this benchmark requires [HuggingFace Llama2-7B weights](https://huggingface.co/meta-llama/Llama-2-7b).
+1. Running this benchmark requires [HuggingFace Llama2-7B Chat weights](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf).
 So running this benchmark would assume that you already agreed to the required [terms and conditions](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) and got verified to download the weights.
 2. DeepSpeed-MII is designed to run on CUDA.
 So by default it does not support for Metal or CPU devices.
 3. Since we run the benchmark for only LLama2-7B model.
 And for this implementation, DeepSpeed-MII [only supports](https://github.com/microsoft/DeepSpeed/blob/b81bed69a8db3c1e3263c27f48dcecf12b354931/deepspeed/inference/v2/model_implementations/llama_v2/model.py#L83) Float16 precision.
 4. Current implementation of DeepSpeed-MII [does not support](https://github.com/microsoft/DeepSpeed-MII/issues/255) Quantized models.
 So INT4/8 benchmarking is not available.